RAGify - Chat with Your Documents Using AI

 Can I use this on my own documents?

-Of course you can with a few simple tweaks.
-That is the best part - that you can build this too!
+Yes — with a few simple tweaks.
+That is the best part: you can build this too.

 Why did I build RAGify?